 Your swimming pool filtration system has two sections: the suction side from the pool to the pump; and the discharge side from the pump to the pool.
 Check the strainer pot of your pump.
 If you see significant air bubbles moving through the strainer pot you know that the air leak is somewhere on the suction side of the system plumbing before or at the pump.

 Go over to the pool and check the water level.
 Ideally the pool water level should be at least halfway up the skimmer intake.
 If the water level is below this level, the skimmer is probably sucking air into the skimmer pipe to the pump.
 This is a simple problem to resolve.
 Simply fill the pool to the halfway pint of the skimmer.
+Also check that nothing is holding up the flap of the skimmer opening to the pool.
+This could also let air into the skimmer suction pipe.

 If the pool water level is adequate, your next step is to check the strainer lid on the pump.
 If it is not on tight, you may be sucking air around the lid.
 To check the lid, first TURN OFF POWER TO THE PUMP at the breaker box.